 Data formats must be valid — check your dates, make sure that all values are valid if you’re mapping to dropdown fields such as Customer Type or Industry

-Make sure that your data does not contain duplicate records before you import
+Make sure that your data does not contain duplicate records before you import (unless this is intentional of course!)

 All Accounts and/or Contacts must be assigned to an Owner and Sales Unit.